 What does the number 28 mean?
 At first, I thought it might refer to the Moon, the number of days it takes to orbit the Earth.
 Unfortunately, I was unable to find a Moon goddess to relate this to, so I had to abandon this avenue of enquiry.
 If not the Moon, then what else could it be?
 I looked at all the numbers I had derived from the Labyrinth, and connected them to each other as best I could, by which time I was referring to this as the "Equation," and pursued a number of ideas over the years in various mythologies, Welsh, Celtic, Greek, and Arthurian Lore, Merlin etc., which again only ever hinted at any real answers.

-The Minoan civilisation came to an abrupt end in 1450 B.C.E for unknown reasons after recovering from an earthquake, and a massive Tsunami from the cataclysmic eruption of a volcano on the Island of Thera now called Santorini in Ca. 1590 to 1600 B.C.E.
-It was also about this time in history that Stonehenge came to be abandoned.
+The Minoan civilisation came to an abrupt end in 1450 B.C.E for unknown reasons after recovering from an earthquake, and a massive Tsunami from the cataclysmic eruption of a volcano on the Island of Thera now called Santorini, and according to recent ice core testing the volcano erupted between 1627 and 1600 with tree ring data the volcano erupted between 1600 and 1525 BCE, although some testing also puts the eruption at 1625.
+Stonehenge came to be abandoned around 1628.
 His book suggests two important conclusions.
 If the Minoans built Stonehenge, then in all likelihood the Labyrinth on the Tor would have been built by the Minoans as well, and if they did indeed go to America, it would explain the Hopi connection to the maze and their stories of meeting white brothers.
 With this new avenue of enquiry, I turned my attention to Minoan Crete for the first time to see what else it might reveal.

 There is a Minoan fresco found in 1973 on the Island of Santorini in a building designated as Xeste 3 at Akrottiri, depicting a young woman gathering Saffron.
 Saffron was used medicinally by women to ease menstrual pains.
-The fresco was discovered decorating a room called the "Lustral Basin," now referred to as an Adyta, a Cultic room, in which it is believed that young girls were initiated into the rituals associated with menstruation and childbirth.
-Menstrual pains, the Menstrual cycle?
+Opium has been known for millennia to relieve pain and its use for surgical analgesia has been recorded for several centuries.
+The Bell goddess on the right shows her hair adorned with what could be poppy-capsules and her closed eyes suggests sedation?
+The fresco was discovered decorating a room called the "Lustral Basin," an obsolete term now and referred to as an Adyton, a Cultic room, in which it is believed that young girls were initiated into the rituals associated with menstruation and childbirth.

 The number 28 is represented by 2 x 8 which equals 16 and 2 + 8 which equals 10.